 How many days do you need in Milan?

 Two to three days is the absolute minimum for hitting the major sights without rushing.
 In four days you can happily see the Duomo, Last Supper, Sforza Castle, and have time for shopping, aperitivo, and soaking up the atmosphere.
 If you're doing a full week you could always take a day trip to Lake Como or Bergamo whilst you're here.
-Even a long weekend will give you a proper taste of the city.

 What is Milan famous for?